gabrielomor99/CapstoneTwo_EnjoyTheOutdoors/readme.md

-# Capstone 2: Enjoy the Ouutdoors
+# Capstone 2: Enjoy the Outdoors

 ## Project Description: <br>
 - This project was achieved and implemented using  HTML , CSS and JS. <br>